History of Veterinary Medicine

 June 4 Pope John Paul II compares abortion with nazi murders

-June 5 Mikhail Gorbachev receives his 1990 Nobel Peace Prize
+June 5 Mikhail Gorbachev receives 1990 Nobel Peace Prize

 July 31 Senate votes to allow women to fly combat aircraft